-There are three critical components to implementing a successful preventative maintenance plan at your facility: collecting data, integrating preventative maintenance schedules and scheduling and assigning tasks to team members.
+There are three critical components to implementing a successful preventive maintenance program at your facility: collecting data, integrating preventive maintenance schedules and scheduling and assigning tasks to team members.
 Setting the frequency of maintenance and inspections isn't typically an issue for most facility managers.
 However, effectively communicating scheduled maintenance tasks to team members can be a challenge.

 The Importance of Preventive Maintenance Scheduling

 One of the biggest hinderances of communicating tasks to facility teams comes the mismanagement of data.
 For many facilities, room, space and asset data is outdated or downright nonexistent.
 If your building data is up-to-date, this is no longer a problem, and your preventative maintenance schedules can immediately be tied to specific assets from your data sets.
 If you're using a location-based facility management software, you'll even be able to view all of the corresponding information for these assets within each building's floor plan.